amlacommerce/znode-docs/docs/quickstart-guide/installing-znode/README.md

     1. The `Source` that needs to be entered into Visual Studio is: http://nuget.znode.com/nuget.
     1. The `Username` and `Password` that needs to be entered into Visual Studio is that which the Znode team provided.

+## Part 4: Install Web Compiler
+Znode uses TypeScript and SASS to files for much of the source code.
+The broswer only understands JavaScript and CSS though, so the Visual Studio solution must be configured to transpile *.ts files to *.js files and *.scss files to *.css files.

+1. Install the [Visual Studio Web Compiler Plugin](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) if not already done.
+1. In Visual Studio, right click on the [compilerconfig.json](https://github.com/amlacommerce/znode/blob/master/ZnodeMultifront/Projects/Znode.Engine.WebStore/compilerconfig.json) file and go to the “Web Compiler” submenu, check the “Enable Compile on Build…” option.

-## Part 4: Configuring, Building and Running Znode
+## Part 5: Configuring, Building and Running Znode
 With Znode's dependencies installed and NuGet configured, it is now time to run Znode.
 1. Open [the main Znode solution](https://github.com/amlacommerce/znode-source/blob/master/Projects/Znode.Multifront.sln).
 1. [Set multiple startup projects](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2017).
 The following projects need to start: